Mayamariaruth/tic_tac_toe/README.md

     * Play against the computer
     * Rules are always present for easy access
     * Choose a number between 1-9 for your mark and the computer will automatically place its mark during its turn
-    * User input is validated, it has to be a number and you can't place it in an occupied space

 ![Game](docs/screenshots/game.png)